-- be deemed a waiver of, or limitation of SSC sovereign immunity protection and limitations of liability pursuant to Section 768.28, Florida Statutes. - B. No Restrictions.
+- B. No Restrictions.
 The Parties understand and agree that neither Party is restricted from working or cooperating with other organizations, entities or individuals for a similar purpose or activity. - C. No obligation/Commitment.
 The Parties understand and agree that this is a relationship of effort only and there is no obligation or commitment on either Party to complete or undertake any or all of the activities described in Sections 1, and 2 of this MOU. - D. No Third-Party Beneficiaries.
 Unless otherwise expressly provided, no provisions of this MOU are intended or shall be construed to confer upon or give to any person or entity other than the Parties any rights, remedies or other benefits under or by reason of this MOU. - E. Expenses.
 Each Party shall bear its own expenses in connection with their cooperation in accordance with this MOU, and any actions taken by either Party in reliance on this MOU shall be at such Party's sole risk and expense.
-Notwithstanding the foregoing, should either Party incur any expenses, including but not limited to travel expenses, printing or other similar expenses on behalf of, at the direction of, or upon the request of the other Party, the other Party agrees to promptly reimburse such expenses, subject to compliance with applicable law, regulation, rule, policy or procedure.
+Notwithstanding the foregoing, should either Party incur any oxpenses, including but not limited to travel expenses, printing or other similar expenses on behalf of, at the direction of, or upon the request of the other Party, the other Party agrees to promptly reimburse such expenses, subject to compliance with applicable law, regulation, rule, policy or procedure.